-To compensate for the anticipated loss in revenues from a soft money ban in federal elections, the BCRA increased individual contribution limits to candidates and political parties and indexed them to rising campaign costs.
-Instead of a limit of $1,000, individuals may now contribute $2,000 per election (primary, general, and runoff) to candidates for any federal office up to an aggregate of $37,500 per two-year election cycle.
+To compensate for the anticipated loss in revenues from a soft-money ban in federal elections, the BCRA increased individual contribution limits to candidates and political parties and indexed them to rising campaign costs.

-The former $20,000 limit was increased to $25,000 per year per political party committee up to an aggregate of $57,500 per cycle to all national party committees and PACs.
-In addition, the individual donor limit was increased from $5,000 to $10,000 per year to each state, district, and local party committee that engages in federal activities with a maximum aggregate of $57,500 (now indexed at $61,400).
+The former $20,000 limit was increased to $25,000 per year that an individual could give to national political party committee up to an aggregate of $57,500 per cycle to all national party committees and PACs.
+Other limits were also increased and as years have passed, those contribution limits in federal races have risen.

 Opponents of the BCRA believe that the act illegally prevents officeholders from helping their state and local political party organizations, that it unconstitutionally restricts speech 60 days before a general election, and that it unreasonably infringes on political party fundraising.
 The U.S. Supreme Court, largely disagreeing with the opponents, upheld the act’s soft money and electioneering communications provisions, but it struck down the prohibition on minors making political contributions and the requirement that political parties choose between independent expenditures and coordinated expenditures on behalf of a candidate.